AmyShackles/Data-Structures-and-Algorithms-Sprint/data_structures/Data_Structures_Answers.md

     I would think the space complexity for depth_first_for_each would be O(1) because you're only really looking at one item at a time and not necessarily storing it (because you don't need to know its value beyond what that means in terms of if you take the left or right branch)

+    Edited in lecture:
+    Nope, I was wrong.
+While it's true that there's no additional space made as a result of storage of information, it _is_ taking space just through the nature of the recursion, so O(n)

 3. What is the runtime complexity of your `breadth_first_for_each` method?

     I would think the runtime complexity for breadth_first_for_each would also be O(n).